-As with the CRC and the Optional Protocol, only the Child Protection Act has been enacted into law in Thailand since Thailand's ratification of the ILO Convention.
-In addition, the Prevention and Suppression of Prostitution Act of 1996 and the Amendments to the Criminal Code of 1997 address some of the worst forms of child labour mentioned in the ILO Convention.
-Please see our report on the domestic legal framework for more details.
+As with the CRC and the Optional Protocol, relevant domestic legislation pertaining to Thailand's ratification of the ILO Convention includes the Child Protection Act, the Anti-Trafficking in Persons Act, the Prevention and Suppression of Prostitution Act B.E.
+2539 (1996) and the Amendments to the Criminal Code of 1997 and 2015.
+Please refer to part 1.5 of this Report for further details.